ibi-group/otp-middleware/docs/trip-monitoring.md

 ## Itinerary Existence Checking

+Itinerary existence checking is handled by the `/checkitinerary` (POST) endpoint of `MonitoredTripController`.
+The endpoint takes a `MonitoredTrip` object with a populated `itinerary` and `otp2QueryParams` fields.

+The itinerary existence check queries OTP and tries to find matching itineraries in a seven-day window that starts from `MonitoredTrip.otp2QueryParams.date`.
+The result is an `ItineraryExistence` object with fields for each day of the week (monday, ..., sunday), each day containing a valid flag, valid and invalid dates.

-Itinerary existence checking is performed prior to saving a new monitored trip.
+Itinerary existence should be checked prior to saving a new monitored trip.
-Typically, the OTP-react-redux UI will request an existence check for a given itinerary and display the result.
+Typically, the OTP-react-redux UI will request an existence check for a given itinerary and display the days of the week the itinerary is possible.

-Upon saving (POST), OTP-middleware will perform an additional existence check.
-If the check does not succeed, the submission is rejected, and the trip is not saved or monitored.
+Upon saving a trip (POST), if the trip is recurring, OTP-middleware will perform an additional existence check.
+If the check does not succeed, the request is rejected, and the trip is not saved or monitored.
 If the check passes, the result is saved in `MonitoredTrip.itineraryExistence`.
+(The check is not performed when saving one-time trips.)

 ## Trip Notifications